MUSIC THEATER AND MULTIMEDIA WORKS:|

-Summer seemed like it would never end.
-Finally in November I found relief when a friend of my father's took me to visit the Big Buddhist Temple on an island off the coast of South China.
-I started to go there every Saturday to learn and practice the ways of Buddhist mediation.
+That summer was never-ending.
+Finally, in October I found relief when my father's friend took me to visit the Big Buddha Temple on an island off the coast of South China.
+I started to go there every week to practice mediation.

-Surprisingly, I adapted to the Buddhist mediation quite quickly; I even enjoyed it.
-One month later, I had grasped the techniques, and even some secrets to mediation-- I would wonder endlessly in a timeless journey, floating in a silent space.
-The feeling is quite wonderful.
-It is peaceful, serene, sometimes even beautiful.
+One month later, I had grasped its techniques, and some secrets-- I wonder endlessly in a timeless journey, floating in a silent space.
+The feeling is wonderful...peaceful, serene, sometimes beautiful.

-However, at the end of my training I had some very unusual encounters during my meditation sessions.
-I felt myself sprinting endlessly in darkness, somewhere unknown, perhaps during the midnight hours.
-Above me is a sky full of stars, twinkling; below me, endless fields of rolling red dusts.
-I feel as though there are people, groups of them, chasing after me.
-I would awake from these sessions in freight and terror.
+However, by the end of my training I had some unusual encounters.
+I felt myself sprinting endlessly in darkness, somewhere unknown, perhaps during the midnight hour.
+Above me is a radiant sky full of stars, twinkling; below me, an endless field of rolling red dust.
+I feel as though there are people chasing after me.... and I was not alone.
+Every time I woke up in horror.

 Symphonic Journal: Ambush from Ten Directions (2002) topPremiere: Hong Kong Sinfonietta, March 18, 2005.
 Yip Wing Sie, conductor and artistic director

 U.S. Premiere: Symphony of the Oak Park and River Forest, Chicago, May 21, 2006.
 Kim Diehnelt, conductor

 Aspen Music Festival 2002.
 American Academy for Conductor's Orchestra.
 Kim Diehnelt, Conductor